cselab/Mirheo/docs/source/user/tutorials.rst

     mpirun -np 1 python3 hello.py

-Running ``hello.py`` will only print the "hello world" message of |ymr|, which consists of the version and git SHA1 of the code.
+Running :ref:`hello-py` will only print the "hello world" message of |ymr|, which consists of the version and git SHA1 of the code.
 Furthermore, |ymr| will dump log files (one per MPI rank) which name is specified when creating the coordinator.
 Depending on the ``debug_level`` variable, the log files will provide information on the simulation progress.